anujaagarwal/Coding-Wars---Ai-portfolio-Buidler/README.md

 ### 2.2 Information Input

 - Add a field for "Professional Summary".
-- Update to allow multiple experience entries.
+- Update to allow experience entries such as Job title, company name.
-    - Each entry should have fields for:
-        - Job Title
-        - Company Name
-        - Duration
-        - Responsibilities (a list of text inputs).
 - **Education** section to allow users to input their education details.
-    - Relevant Courses (a list of text inputs).
+    - Relevant Courses
     - Graduation Year
     - Institution Name
-    - Degree Title
-- **Skills section:** Update to allow a list of skills.
+- **Skills section:** to allow users add list of skills.
-- **Contact** section for contact information with fields for:
+- **Contact** section with fields for:
     - GitHub URL
     - LinkedIn URL
     - Twitter URL